 The Sweet Creations exhibit is one of the Christmas traditions I look forward to the most, because I am obsessed with the gingerbread house masterpieces that go on display.
 There’s almost always a princess castle and uniquely shaped design that will blow you away.

-All the decorations, from the houses to the wreaths, are hand-crafted and donated by different organizations and families.
+All the decorations, from the houses to the wreaths, are hand-crafted and donated by different organizations and local families.
 It makes a big city feel that much smaller when people contribute to a common cause and foster a sense of community.
 I imagine George Eastman would be proud to see that his home has become a landmark for the people of Rochester.

 Who is George Eastman?